Maxodie/Mathilda/README.md

-# Mathilda
+# Mathilda - a maths library

-Math library in C
+Mathilda is a maths library in C wich aim to be easier to understand and use than gsl.
+Especialy to build with Premake5.

-using Premake5
+# Premake5 build instructions

+# About this project

+This is also a learning project by French computer science students.

+### Licence

+???